airbytehq/airbyte/.github/PULL_REQUEST_TEMPLATE/new_source.md

 - [ ] Deployed the connector to Dockerhub via `./tools/integrations/manage.sh publish airbyte-integrations/connectors/source-<name>`

 ## Documentation
 - [ ] Add docs in `docs/integrations/sources/` folder in line with the documentation template found in `docs/contributing-to-airbyte/templates/integration-documentation-template.md`.
 - [ ] Add link to create docs file to `docs/SUMMARY.md`
-- [ ] Update `README.md` to document the usage of your integration.
-- [ ] Include a link to the documentation in the `README.md`.
+- [ ] Include a link to the documentation in the `README.md`